 Old Forge man dies days after crash; Moosic man held on charges

 Aug.
-22—A Moosic man faces charges after a 69-year-old Old Forge man died Saturday at Geisinger Community Medical Center, days after a head-on collision in Moosic, authorities said Monday.
+23—A Moosic man faces charges for a head-on crash that killed a 69-year-old Old Forge man, authorities said Monday.

-John Errigo, a newspaper carrier, died of multiple traumatic injuries, Lackawanna County Coroner Tim Rowland said.
+John Errigo, a newspaper carrier, died of multiple traumatic injuries at Geisinger Community Medical Center on Saturday, Lackawanna County Coroner Tim Rowland said.
 The manner of his death is pending the completion of a police investigation.

-Nolan Devine, 18, 602 School St., struck Errigo head-on Wednesday morning on the 900 block of Springbrook Avenue, Moosic police said.
+Nolan Devine, 18, 602 School St., struck Errigo's vehicle Wednesday morning on the 900 block of Springbrook Avenue, Moosic police said.
 He faces charges of aggravated assault by vehicle, recklessly endangering another person and various traffic violations.

 Police Chief Rick Janesko said the investigation is continuing with state police assistance.
 He declined to comment further.

-Attorney Paul Walker, listed on a court docket as Devine's counsel, could not immediately be reached for comment.
+Attempts to reach attorney Paul Walker, listed on a court docket as Devine's counsel, were unsuccessful Wednesday.

 Devine, who was also transported to the Scranton hospital after the 6:49 a.m. crash, told police his Cadillac SUV malfunctioned and he could not stop it from drifting into oncoming traffic, according to a criminal complaint prepared by Officer James Giehl.